atopile/atopile/README.md

 #### Running your own experiments/Making samples

 First follow the steps in get running from source.
-Then add a file in samples/ (you can use one of the samples as template).
+Then add a file in examples/ (you can use one of the examples as template).
-Call your file with `python3 samples/<yourfile>.py`.
+Call your file with `python3 examples/<yourfile>.py`.

 #### Running tests